 Contaminants in your drinking water are routinely monitored according to Federal and State regulations.
-The table on the next page shows the results of our monitoring for the period of January 1st to December 31st, 2017.
-In the table and elsewhere in this report you will find many terms and abbreviations for which you may not be familiar.
+The table on the next page shows the results of our monitoring for the period of January 1st to December 31st,2020.
+In the table and elsewhere in this report you will find many terms and abbreviations you might not be familiar with.
 The following definitions are provided to help you better understand these terms:

-- Maximum Contaminant Level, or MCL the highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - Maximum Contaminant Level Goal, or MCLG the level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety. - Maximum Residual Disinfectant Level or MRDL the highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - Maximum Residual Disinfectant Level Goal or MRDLG the level of drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - Non-detects (ND) lab analysis indicates that the contaminant is not present - Parts per million (ppm) or Milligrams per liter (mg/l) one part per million corresponds to one minute in two years or a single penny in \$10.000. - Parts per billion (ppb) or Micrograms per liter (μg/l) one part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000. - Parts per trillion (ppt) or Nanograms per liter (nanograms/l) one part per trillion corresponds to one minute in 2,000,000 years, or a single penny in \$10,000,000,000. - Picocuries per liter (pCi/L) picocuries per liter is a measure of the radioactivity in water. - Action Level (AL) the concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - Treatment Technique (TT) a required process intended to reduce the level of a contaminant in drinking water. - Level 1 assessment a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system. - Level 2 assessment a very detailed study of the waterworks to identify potential problems and determine (if possible) why an E. coli PMCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions. - Nephelometric Turbidity Unit (NTU) nephelometric turbidity unit is a measure of the clarity, or cloudiness, of water.
+Maximum Contaminant Level, or MCL - the highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

+Maximum Contaminant Level Goal, or MCLG - the level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety.

+Maximum Residual Disinfectant Level Goal or MRDLG: the level of drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

+Maximum Residual Disinfectant Level or MRDL: the highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

+Non-detects (ND) - lab analysis indicates that the contaminant is not present

+Parts per million (ppm) or Milligrams per liter (mg/l) - one part per million corresponds to one minute in two years or a single penny in \$10,000.

+Parts per billion (ppb) or Micrograms per liter - one part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000.

+Picocuries per liter (pCi/L) - picocuries per liter is a measure of the radioactivity in water.

+Action Level (AL) - the concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.

+Treatment Technique (TT) - a required process intended to reduce the level of a contaminant in drinking water.

+Level 1 assessment - a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system.

+Level 2 assessment - a very detailed study of the waterworks to identify potential problems and determine (if possible) why an E. coli PMCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.

+Nephelometric Turbidity Unit (NTU) - nephelometric turbidity unit is a measure of the clarity, or cloudiness, of water.
 Turbidity in excess of 5 NTU is just noticeable to the average person.
 Turbidity is monitored because it is a good indicator of the effectiveness of our filtration system.